integrated-personal-data-system/.github/profile/README.md

 | Objective-5: Recruit Developers to test and improve offerings.
 [Repo](https://github.com/I-AM-project/keri-resources)       |   |Primary |
 |Objective-6: Recruit members to recruit vendors ||||Primary |
 |Objective-7: Recruit early individual adopters (When ready)||Secondary |||Primary |

-# Mission Statement
-From Linux Foundation IAM Project charter:
-> "The mission of this open source project is to develop a verifiable data registry solution that organizations can deploy, which will provide their individuals (employees, customers, citizens, etc.) with decentralized identity using W3C Verifiable Credentials (VCs) and Decentralized Identifiers (DIDs),while providing the organization with greater security and other benefits.
-This is expected to include (for the individual or legal entity) an open source digital wallet, edge agent, and a cloud agent designed to serve as a secure Personal Data System (PDS).
-This project will develop and publish one or more governance frameworks, which organizations can further refine.
-All components will align to support organizational Zero Trust objectives and enable the developing principles of Self-Sovereign Identity (SSI)."
-[See IAM-Project Documents Repository](https://github.com/I-AM-project/Overall-Project-Documents)

 ## How anyone can join this project:
 1. [Create a free Github account](https://github.com) then return to this page.